-a sequence change in the translation initiation (start) or translation termination (stop) codon extending the normal translational reading frame at the N- or C-terminal end with one or more amino acids.
+a sequence change extending the amino acid sequence at the N- or C-terminal end with one or more amino acids.

 Format (N-terminal): “prefix”“Met1”“ext”“position_new_initiation_site”, e.g. p.Met1ext-5

 “prefix” = reference sequence used = p.
 “Met1” = normal translation initiation site = Met1 “ext” = type of change is an extension = ext “position_new_initiation_site” = position new upstream translation initiation site = -5

 “prefix” = reference sequence used = p.
 “Ter_position” = normal translation termination site = Ter110 “new_amino_acid” = amino acid encoded by variant termination codon = Gln “ext” = type of change is an extension = ext “position_new_termination_site” = position new downstream translation initiation site = *17